washingtonstateuniversity/workflow-docs/wordpress/wsuwp-https.md

 The status of the listed domain should now change from "View CSR" to "Awaiting Deployment".
 The server now has the private and public keys and has written a basic Nginx configuration for the domain.

+This process can be repeated as many times as necessary for pending certificates before moving on to deployment.

 ### Deploy the certificate on the server

 This is where the process becomes less automated.
 Files exist in a handful of directories on the server and need to be moved to their appropriate locations.